Metallic Contact Contributions in Thermal Hall Conductivity Measurements: Metallic contact contributions

 Eq.~\eqref{eq.1} can then be applied to determine the apparent thermal Hall conductivity.

-For simplicity, approximations were made in the preceding analyses.
-A more realistic analysis based on finite-element simulations, presented in Appendix~\ref{B}, reveals that there exists a geometric correction that depends on the geometric parameter $t/d$ and the ratio $\kappa_{xx}/\kappa_{xx}^{c}$.
+A more realistic analysis based on finite-element simulations, presented in Appendix~\ref{B}, reveals that there exists a geometric correction that depends on the geometric parameter $t/l_{c}$ and the ratio $\kappa_{xx}/\kappa_{xx}^\mathrm{c}$.
 With the correction, Eq.~(\ref{eq.1}) is modified as follows: